Google Algorithm Changes ExplainedJan 30, 2020 2742 seen

 So how Google works?
 It simply sends web crawlers and bots to scan each website and find out automatically where to put them in results pages.
 The process contains more than 200 various factors, which are being modified over 600 times every year.

 Some updates are going to be listed in this article, which has a huge influence on Google's algorithm, but also there are other broad changes that are being implemented only once-twice per year.

 Those are called "Core Updates".
 In other words, they are modifications that are quite remarkable to have an upshot on the way that searching results are accomplished, although, they are not powerful enough to be a priority for higher rankings.

 Panda was launched in February 2011 and was affected on low-quality content

 Google's Panda algorithm is considered one of the largest steps in the war against all the content farms and low-quality pages.
-With the help of this update, Google wanted noticeably reduce the presence of slow and poor sites and give the priority to the high-quality websites in the search engine ranking pages.
+With the help of this update, Google wanted noticeably to reduce the presence of slow and poor sites and give priority to the high-quality websites in the search engine ranking pages.

 According to the Panda algorithm, main problematic factors determined by duplicate content, thin text, content farming, lack of authority, pages full of ads and some other, so-called, bots.